Kumba (roller coaster): Reception

 Kumba has generally been well received.
 Robb Alvey of Theme Park Review stated Kumba was his favorite ride in the Florida area, describing it as "an old-school, intense ride" that he has been on hundreds of times.
 Dewayne Bevil of the Orlando Sentinel gives Kumba ratings of 4 out of 5 for both thrill and theming.
 Keith Kohn, also of the Sentinel, described the ride as "an amazing experience".

 The opening of Kumba had a significant impact on park attendance figures.
 In its debut year, park attendance increased approximately 15% to an estimated 3.8 million visitors.
 The park expected that trend to continue into 1994.
 In 1995, Joe Fincher, Busch Gardens Tampa Bay's general manager, described Kumba as a "superstar roller coaster" that "has been terrific for us".

 In Amusement Today's annual Golden Ticket Awards, Kumba has consistently ranked highly.
 It is also one of only seven roller coasters to appear in the top 50 every year since the award's inception in 1998.
-It debuted at position 4 in 1998, before dropping to a low of 31 in 2011 and rising to 23 the following year.
+It debuted at position 4 in 1998, before dropping to a low of 42 in 2016.